MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 You have 4 options to consider.

 * ``base repository`` - This is the repository where the pull request will be merged into.
-It is almost certainly the upstream repository you forked from.
+It will be upstream repository you forked from.
 * ``base`` - This is the branch in the ``base repository`` where the pull request will be merged into.
 It will default to the repositories default branch.
 However, most pull requests to simulation systems repositories will be targetting ``main``, so make sure to change that here (it can be done later if forgotten).
-* ``head repository`` - This is the repository where the pull request changes are coming from.
-It is almost certainly your fork.
+* ``head repository`` - This is the repository where the pull request changes are coming from - it will be your forked repository.
 * ``compare`` - This is the branch in the ``head repository`` containing proposed changes.
 It will be the branch you switched to above, but this can be changed now.
 It is **not** possible to edit this once the pull request has